Nolan Jones Player Props: Rockies vs. Reds

 Nolan Jones At The Plate

-- Jones is hitting .320 with six doubles, four home runs and nine walks.
+- Jones has six doubles, four home runs and 10 walks while batting .321.

-- In 19.0% of his games this year, he has gone deep, and 4.7% of his trips to the dish.
+- He has hit a home run in 18.2% of his games this season, and 4.5% of his trips to the dish.

-- In 42.9% of his games this season, Jones has picked up at least one RBI.
-In three of those games (14.3%) he recorded more than one RBI.
+- In 40.9% of his games this season, Jones has picked up at least one RBI.
+In three of those games (13.6%) he recorded two or more RBI.

-- In nine of 21 games this season, he has scored, including multiple runs once.
+- He has scored at least one run nine times this season (40.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.